j-white/minion-on-pfsense/README.md

 ## Setup

-> See BUILDING.md for compiling the packages from source.
+> The following instructions require access to the pfSense shell.

 Add the package repository, by creating `/usr/local/etc/pkg/repos/minion.conf` with: